polarfire-soc/polarfire-soc-buildroot-sdk/README.md

-# Microchip MPFS-DEV-KIT Linux Software Development Kit
+# Microchip PolarFire SoC Linux Software Development Kit

-This builds a complete RISC-V cross-compile toolchain for the Microchip MPFS-DEV-KIT and LC-MPFS-DEV-KIT Linux Software Development Kit.
-It also builds a `bbl` image for booting the development board.
+This repository builds a command line only RISC-V Linux image for the Microchip PolarFire SoC Linux Software Development Kits.
+It first builds a cross-compilation toolchain which is used to build the Linux image, including the kernel, a Busybox based root file system and the necessary bootloaders for each board.

 The complete User Guides, containing board and boot instructions, are available in the `doc/` subdirectory, for the [MPFS-DEV-KIT](doc/MPFS-DEV-KIT_user_guide.md) and [LC-MPFS-DEV-KIT](doc/LC-MPFS-DEV-KIT_user_guide.md).